How to pair your UPS system and standby generator

-Data centres today invariably use UPS systems to protect their sensitive IT equipment from mains power aberrations and short-term cuts.
+Data centre operations invariably use uninterruptible power supplies to protect their sensitive IT equipment from mains power supply aberrations and short-term cuts.
 However, events like the simultaneous failure of two National Grid power stations last August show that longer-term blackouts are also a threat.

-Accordingly, protection against both short- and long-term power failures is essential – and the only way to provide this comprehensively is to operate a UPS and a generator as a complementary pair.
-The UPS shields the load from brief anomalies, while also giving the generator time to start up and come online if a blackout extends towards the UPS battery autonomy time.
-The generator, once running, can continue for as long as necessary, subject to fuel availability.
+Accordingly, power protection against both short- and long-term power failures is essential.
+The only way to provide this comprehensively is to operate a UPS and generator as a complementary pair.
+The UPS power supply shields the load from brief anomalies, while also giving the backup generator time to start up and come online if a blackout extends towards the UPS battery autonomy time.
+The UPS generator installation, once running, can continue for as long as necessary, subject to fuel availability.

-During normal operation, power flows through the UPS – assuming it is an online type – to the load, while also keeping the UPS batteries charged.
-The generator, although powered down, is connected to an Automatic Mains Failure (AMF) detection panel which initiates a generator start-up if a power cut becomes critically extended.
-Once the generator output has stabilised, it is switched on to the essential parts of the facility’s load, including the UPS.
+During normal operation, power flows through the uninterruptible power supply to the load, while also keeping the UPS batteries charged assuming it is an online UPS type.
+The standby generator, although powered down, is connected to an Automatic Mains Failure (AMF) detection panel.
+This initiates a generator start-up if a power cut becomes critically extended.
+Once the UPS generator output has stabilised, it is switched on to the essential parts of the facility’s load.

-To perform successfully as a UPS complement, the generator must
+To perform successfully as a UPS component, the standby generator installation must

 - Start reliably and quickly on demand

-- Provide the UPS with an AC waveform that is stable in both amplitude and frequency
+- Provide the uninterruptible power supply with an AC waveform that is stable in both amplitude and frequency

 Generators in standby applications use diesel engines similar to those found in large lorries.
-To ensure reliable start-up, they should be well maintained, with an adequate fuel supply and a healthy battery for starting.
+To ensure reliable start-up, diesel generators should be well maintained, with an adequate fuel supply and a healthy battery for starting.
 Sufficient coolant and oil are also essential.
-The generators can be kept warm by mains-powered engine water heaters, (or jacket heaters); a mains-powered battery charger is used to trickle-charge the starter battery.
+Standby generators can be kept warm by mains-powered engine water heaters, (or jacket heaters); a mains-powered battery charger is used to trickle-charge the starter battery.

-In any case, frequency stability, which is essential for UPS synchronisation, is assured by a mechanical or electronic engine governor that regulates the engine’s fuel feed.
-Electronic governors are preferred, even though they are more expensive, because they offer better stability and faster response; this ensures that the load can be transferred safely between the UPS and generator output.
+In any case, frequency stability is essential for UPS synchronisation.
+This is assured by a mechanical or electronic engine governor that regulates the engine’s fuel feed.
+Electronic governors are preferred, even though they are more expensive because they offer better stability and faster response; this ensures that the load can be transferred safely between the uninterruptible power supply and backup generator system output.

 Correct generator sizing is important, with oversizing usually being advisable.
-Additionally, generators should be selected according to their continuous rather than standby rating, as this will equip them better for running at any time and for any duration.
-The generator’s ability to support a step load should also be reviewed, especially if the critical load does not have any soft start facility.
+Additionally, a backup generator installation should be selected according to their continuous rather than standby rating.
+This will equip them better for running at any time and for any duration.
+The UPS generator’s ability to support a step load should also be reviewed, especially if the critical load does not have any soft start facility.

-Achieving success with a UPS/generator pair depends not only on an understanding of each machine, but also of how they work together.
-Therefore, it makes sense to seek solutions from well-resourced, experienced suppliers like Kohler Uninterruptible Power, who can supply and install a complete, integrated, and tested implementation.
-They can also advise on essential environmental issues, such as complying with regulations governing fuel storage, and managing the generator’s heat and exhaust output.
+Achieving success with an uninterruptible power supply and backup generator system depends not only on an understanding of each machine but also of how they work together.
+Therefore, it makes sense to seek standby generator and UPS solutions from well-resourced, experienced UPS suppliers and generator company like KOHLER Uninterruptible Power who can supply and install a complete, integrated, and tested implementation.
+They can also advise on essential environmental issues, such as complying with regulations governing fuel storage and managing the generator’s heat and exhaust output.